projectriff/riff/docs/riff_service_create.md

   -h, --help                   help for create
-      --image name[:tag]       the name[:tag] reference of an image containing the application/function -n, --namespace namespace    the namespace of the service
+      --image name[:tag]       the name[:tag] reference of an image containing the application/function -n, --namespace namespace    the namespace of the service --no-scale-to-zero       the service should not scale to zero instances
 ```

 ### Options inherited from parent commands